 Students must report any absences to their program head, instructor or other person designated by the program for this purpose.
 Excessive absences will be reported by the instructor (or other person designated by the program) to the program head.
 If a student does not maintain the minimum attendance identified and fails to meet learning outcomes, he/she may be denied progression in a course or program.

 It is important that we have up-to-date contact information for all students.
 It is the student's responsibility to inform Registration Services of changes his or her name, address, telephone number or e-mail address.
 Update your information online on mySaskPolytech.

 Saskatchewan Polytechnic issues a number of official documents that indicate completion of, or participation in, academic programs and courses.
 Criteria assist students and employers in assessing the scope of education and training underlying a Saskatchewan Polytechnic completion document or credential.

 Saskatchewan Polytechnic uses a grading system that includes a percentage mark, pass/fail or complete/incomplete for credit courses.
 Non-credit courses use percentage, pass/fail or attended grades.
-A common minimum pass grade of 60% for all Saskatchewan Polytechnic programs was adopted July 1, 2004.

 The Nursing Education Program of Saskatchewan followed a grading scale approved by the University of Saskatchewan.

 High-school courses completed through Saskatchewan Polytechnic use the Saskatchewan Ministry of Education grading system.

 Saskatchewan Polytechnic percentage scale (effective July 1, 2017)